Why a Coach and the Enneagram help

 Model of the world

 Do you believe in UFOs?
 What about Scientology or Astrology?
 Whether you do or not depends on what information you allow into your world.
 We all have a model of the universe that filters out and allows certain information.
 We may think we are using “common sense,” but a good definition of common sense is the set of filters we routinely employ.
 It makes common sense to an Eight to take command and it is equally apparent to a Six that the important thing is to work for the good of the community.
 “Common” is common to our Enneagram style bias.
-When a coach can expand and enrich your model of the universe, things that we difficult or even impossible not become just common sense.
+When a coach can expand and enrich your model of the universe, things that we find difficult or even impossible now become just common sense.
 A style Four discovers that balancing his checkbook is just really common sense, even though it is mundane and boring.

-Successful people often get asked, “What's you secret of success?”
+Successful people often get asked, “What's your secret of success?”
 The assumption often is that if something worked for them, it will work for the rest of us.
 Not so.
 The successful person usually answers with their Enneagram strategy.
 Threes credit hard work, Eights credit boldness, Fours credit creativity and Fives credit knowledge—all in some form or another.
-A coach will teach you what your unconscious or partially conscious enneagram strategies are and how they empower or sabotage you.
+A coach will teach you what your unconscious or partially conscious Enneagram strategies are and how they empower or sabotage you.
 Your “secret” to success is often merging your conscious public intention and efforts in harmony with the desires and strategies of your Enneagram style.
 You don't plow with a Porsche, but there are places in which that machine is highly effective.
 An Enneagram coach can help you align your personal goals with the energies you have used all your life.